 This site, located to the north of Higher Walton and to the south of the Manchester Ship Canal would see a large number of dwellings coming forward in a location which is broadly nearby to a number of employment areas, including Acton Grange Moore, Wilderspool Business Park and Centre Park.
 As such, it would provide housing in a location which is well connected to existing employment land.
 The large scale of the housing delivery would be expected to deliver additional shops and services in the area, both on and off site as well as supporting the viability of existing employers.
 These factors would be expected to increase employment and GVA for the local area.
 The scale of growth would be expected to result in new primary educational facilities, including the expansion of existing institutions, helping to support the development of skills and training in the area.
-The location of the site is not considered to be deprived or have links to such areas, and as such the area would be expected to deliver moderate positive effects.
+The location of the site is not considered to be deprived or have links to such areas, and as such the area would be unlikely to see any significant shifts in its magnitude of deprivation.
+This site would be expected to deliver moderate positive effects.